-Burnside's lemma counts the number of combinations so that only one representative is counted for each group of symmetric combinations, Burnside's lemma states that the number of combinations is where there are n ways to change the position of a combination, and there are c(k) combinations that remain unchanged when the kth way is applied.
+Burnside's lemma can be used to count the number of combinations so that only one representative is counted for each group of symmetric combinations.
+Burnside's lemma states that the number of combinations is where there are n ways to change the position of a combination, and there are c(k) combinations that remain unchanged when the kth way is applied.